CodePushGo/website/src/content/blog/en/capacitor-ota-updates-cloud-hosting-options-compared.md

 ### **Technical Requirements**

-When choosing a platform, make sure it supports your specific **[Capacitor version](https://capgo.app/plugins/ivs-player/)** (e.g., Capacitor 6 or 7) and offers essential features like analytics, error tracking, rollback options for version control, and seamless CI/CD integration.
+When choosing a platform, make sure it supports your specific **[React Native version](https://capgo.app/plugins/ivs-player/)** (e.g., React Native 6 or 7) and offers essential features like analytics, error tracking, rollback options for version control, and seamless CI/CD integration.
 These features ensure smooth operations as your app scales.

 The best platform will strike the right balance between performance, security, and cost.
 Take advantage of free trials - like CodePushGo's 15-day trial - to see if the platform aligns with your needs [\[1\]](https://capgo.app/).